Laggg/ml-bots-surviv.io/README.md

 - our bot likes to build a route through the bushes

 # Motivation
 The goal is to develop a bot that was interesting to watch.
 The behavior of the bot should not differ from the behavior of a person in similar situations.

-We assume that if people are interested in watching other gamers (professional or not) through twitch, then they will be interested in watching our agent as well.
 Our research will help raise the level of AI in games, make games more interesting, and bots in them more similar to the actions of a real person.

+We assume that if people are interested in watching other gamers (professional or not) through [twitch](https://www.twitch.tv/), then they will be interested in watching our agent as well.

 # Technical stack
 - python3